mkieblesz/local-workspace/README.md

 ## TODO

+* add `exec` target to makefiles to exec into docker machine
 * make proxy work for host and docker (common .env.links env file witch paths without port or similar)
 * allow for load-fixtures rerun in exopps (update seeds.rb)
 * change exred to domestic